CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/tutorials/bgpcorsaro.md

 ## Using the pfxmonitor plugin ##   {% verbatim %}{#pfxmonitor}{%endverbatim %}

-pfxmonitor is a stateful plugin that monitors prefixes overlapping with a given set of IP address ranges.
-For each BGPStream record, the plugin:

- 1. selects only the RIB and Updates dump records related to prefixes that overlap with the given IP address ranges.
- 2. tracks, for each <prefix, VP> pair, the ASN that originated the route to the prefix.
-At the end of each time bin, the plugin outputs the timestamp of the current bin, the number of unique prefixes identified and, the number of unique origin ASNs observed by all the VPs.

-@@move the above to documentation?!

 Below we describe how to use the pfxmonitor plugin to monitor the prefixes that are usually originated by AS137 (GARR, the Italian Academic and Research Network) over a period of one month.